General Body Repairperson/Painter (J.O. #8584er) (For Future Requirements)

 - A valid class “G” driver’s licence for the Province of Ontario

 - Ability to pass tests set by the Operations Branch which correspond in content to the knowledge, theory and/or practical requirements of the job

 - Knowledge of, and experience using, computers in order to input and retrieve vehicle repair and labour reporting information

 - Required to provide a set of hand tools as per the tool list established by the TTC

 - Must have or rapidly acquire a comprehensive knowledge of the Ontario Human Rights Code and Related Orders including disability accommodation and accessibility requirements pertaining to passengers and employees

 Note: A copy of your valid Auto Body and Collision Damage Repair Certificate (310-B) must be made available upon request.

 Hourly Range: $27.40 - $35.55 (Wage Group 10).
 Plus a skilled trade premium of $0.35 per hour for all regular hours worked.

 At the Toronto Transit Commission (TTC), we place a high value on establishing a workplace where people are challenged and respected every day, and we keep Toronto moving with a dedication to service, safety and convenience that is unparalleled in our industry.
 We invite you to join our team in delivering on our commitment to creating a transit system that makes Toronto proud.

-Committed to the principles of employment equity, the TTC encourages applications from Aboriginal People, people with disabilities, racial minorities, and women.
-Accommodation is available for applicants with disabilities throughout the recruitment process.
-Please contact Human Resources - Employment Services at 416-393-4570.
+Committed to the principles of employment equity, the TTC encourages applications from Aboriginal people, people with disabilities, racial minorities, and women.
+We thank all applicants for their interest, but advise that only those selected for an interview will be contacted.